 I. THE SCRIPTURES

-We believe that the Holy Bible was written by men divinely inspired, and is a perfect treasure of heavenly instruction; that it has God for its author, salvation in Christ for its end, and truth without any mixture of error for its matter; that it reveals the principles by which God will judge us; and therefore is, and shall remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and opinions should be tried.
+We believe the Holy Bible, which consists of the 66 books of the Old and New Testament, was written by men divinely inspired by the Holy Spirit; that it has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
+We believe it is a perfect treasure of heavenly instruction, revealing the principles by which God will judge us; and therefore is the true center of Christian union and the supreme standard by which all human conduct, creeds, and opinions should be judged.

-We believe that there is one, and only one, living and true God, an infinite, intelligent Spirit, whose name is YAHWEH, the Maker and Supreme Ruler of heaven and earth; inexpressibly glorious in holiness, and worthy of all possible honor, confidence, and love; that the single, undivided divine essence subsists eternally in three distinct, coequal, consubstantial persons: the Father, the Son, and the Holy Spirit.
-Being equal in every divine perfection, the three Persons of the Trinity execute distinct but harmonious offices in the glorious works of creation, providence, and redemption.
+We believe there is one, and only one true and living God, an infinite, intelligent Spirit, whose name is the YAHWEH, the Creator and supreme Ruler of heaven and earth; glorious in holiness, and worthy of all honor, confidence and love.
+We believe there are three persons in the unity of the Godhead; the Father, the Son, and the Holy Spirit; equal in every divine perfection and executing distinct but harmonious roles in the work of redemption.

 John 4:24; Ps 83:18; Heb 3:4; Rom 1:20; Jer 10:10; Ex 15:11; Ps 147:5; Isa 6:3; 1 Pet 1:15-16; Rev 4:6-8; Mark 12:30; Rev 4:11; Matt 10:37; Jer 2:12-13; Matt 28:19; John 15:26; 1 Cor 12:4-6; 1 John 5:7; John 10:30; John 5:17; John 14:23; John 17:5, 10; Acts 5:3-4; 1 Cor 2:10-11; Phil 2:5-6; Eph 2:18; 2 Cor 13:14; Rev 1:4-5; 1 Cor 8:6; John 1:1-3; Ps 33:6; Gal 4:4-6; Eph 4:4-6; Tit 3:4-7

-We believe that Man was created in holiness, under the law of his Maker; but by voluntary transgression fell from that holy and happy state; in consequence of which all mankind are now sinners, not by constraint but choice; being by nature children of wrath, utterly void of that holiness required by the law of God, positively inclined to evil, unable to do anything good or pleasing to God, hopelessly under the dominion of sin and Satan; and therefore under just condemnation to eternal ruin and punishment, without defense or excuse.
+We believe humanity was created in the image of God, male and female, in holiness, under the law of their Creator, in perfect fellowship with God, but by voluntary transgression fell from that holy state; and as a result all mankind are now sinners, by nature and by choice; being utterly void of the holiness required by the law of God, positively inclined to evil, and therefore under just condemnation to eternity in Hell, without defense or excuse.

 Gen 1:27; Gen 1:31; Eccl 7:29; Acts 17:26-29; Gen 2:16-17; Gen 3:6-24; Rom 5:12; Rom 5:15-19; Ps 51:5; Rom 8:7; Isa 53:6; Gen 6:12; Rom 3:9-18; Eph 2:1-3; Rom 1:18, 32; Rom 2:1-16; Gal 3:10; 1 John 5:19; Matt 20:15; Ezek 18:19-20; Matt 25:46; Rom 1:20; Rom 3:19; Gal 3:2

-We believe that the salvation of sinners is wholly of grace; through the mediatorial offices of the Son of God; who by the appointment of the Father, freely took upon him our nature, yet without sin; honored the divine law by his personal obedience, and by his death made a full atonement for our sins; that having risen from the dead he is now enthroned in heaven; and uniting in his wonderful person the tenderest sympathies with divine perfections, he is every way qualified to be a suitable, a compassionate, and an all-sufficient Savior.
+We believe the salvation of sinners is wholly by grace; and that the Son of God, who by appointment of the Father freely took upon himself our nature, yet without sin, honored the divine law by his personal obedience, and by his death made a full and substitutionary atonement for our sins on the cross.
+Now risen from the dead, he is enthroned in heaven; and being truly God and truly man, having united in his person tender sympathy with divine perfection, he is in every way qualified to be a suitable, compassionate, and all-sufficient Savior.

 Eph 2:3; Matt 18:11; 1 John 4:10; 1 Cor 3:5-7; Acts 15:11; John 3:16; John 1:1-14; Heb 4:14; Heb 12:24; Phil 2:9, 14; 2 Cor 5:21; Isa 42:21; Phil 2:8; Gal 4:4-5; Rom 3:21; Isa 53:4-5; Matt 20:28; Rom 4:25; Rom 3:21-26; 1 John 2:3; 1 Cor 15:1-3; Heb 9:13-15; Heb 1:8; Heb 1:3; Col 3:1-4; Heb 7:25; Col 2:18; Heb 7:26; Ps 89:19; Ps 34:1-22

-We believe that the great Gospel blessing which Christ secures to such as believe in Him is Justification; that Justification includes the pardon of sin and the legal declaration by God that we are now and eternally righteous in His sight; that it is bestowed, not in consideration of any works of righteousness which we have done, but solely through faith in the Redeemer’s blood; by virtue of which faith His perfect righteousness is freely imputed to us by God; that it brings us into a state of most blessed peace and favor with God, and secures every other blessing needful for time and eternity.
+We believe justification is the great gospel blessing which Christ secures to those who have faith in Him; that it includes the just pardon of sin and the promise of eternal life; that it is given not in consideration of any works of righteousness which we have done, but solely through faith in the Redeemer’s blood.
+Through this faith, His perfect righteousness is freely imputed to us by God.
+And we believe justification brings us into a state of blessed peace and favor with God, and secures every other blessing needed for our eternal salvation.

 John 1:16; Eph 3:8; Acts 13:39; Isa 53:11-12; Rom 5:1-2; Rom 5:9; Zech 13:1; Matt 9:6; Acts 10:43; Rom 5:17; Titus 3:5-7; 1 Pet 3:7; 1 John 2:25; Rom 5:21; Rom 4:4-5; Rom 6:23; Phil 3:7-9; Rom 5:19; Rom 3:24-26; Rom 4:23-25; 1 John 2:12; Rom 5:3; Rom 5:11; 1 Cor 1:30-31; 2 Cor 5:21; Matt 6:33; 1 Tim 4:8

-We believe that the blessings of salvation are made free to all by the gospel; that it is the immediate duty of all to receive them with a cordial, penitent, and obedient faith; and that nothing prevents the salvation of the greatest sinner on earth, but his own inherent depravity, love for sin, and voluntary rejection of the gospel; which rejection involves him in an aggravated condemnation.
+We believe the blessings of salvation are offered freely to all by the gospel; that it is the immediate duty of all to accept them by a sincere, repentant, and obedient faith; and that nothing prevents the salvation of the greatest sinner on earth but his own inherent depravity and voluntary rejection of the gospel.

 Isa 55:1; Rev 22:17; Rom 16:25-26; Mark 1:15; Rom 1:15-17; John 5:40; Matt 23:37; Rom 9:32; Prov 1:24; Acts 13:46; John 3:19; Matt 11:20; Luke 10:27; 2 Thess 1:8

-We believe that, in order to be saved, sinners must be regenerated, or born again; that regeneration consists in giving a holy disposition to the mind; that it is effected in a manner above our comprehension and apart from our cooperation by the power of the Holy Spirit, in connection with divine truth, so as to secure our voluntary obedience to the gospel; and that its proper evidence appears in the holy fruits of repentance, and faith, and newness of life.
-Hence, regeneration is the cause, not the effect, of saving faith and Godward repentance.
+We believe in order to be saved, sinners must be regenerated, or born again.
+We believe God bestows regeneration by the power of the Holy Spirit and in a manner above our comprehension and without our cooperation; transforming our minds, securing our voluntary obedience to the gospel, and showing evidence in the holy fruits of repentance, faith, and newness of life, regeneration being the cause and not the effect of these God-glorifying fruits.

 John 3:3; John 3:6-7; 1 Cor 3:14; Rev 14:3; Rev 21:27; 2 Cor 5:17; Ezek 36:26; Deut 30:6; Rom 2:28-29; Rom 5:5; 1 John 4:7; John 3:8; John 1:13; Jas 1:16-18; 1 Cor 1:30; Phil 2:13; 1 Pet 1:22-25; 1 John 5:1; Eph 4:20-24; Col 3:9-11; Eph 5:9; Rom 8:9; Gal 5:16-23; Eph 3:14-21; Matt 3:8-10; Matt 7:20; 1 John 5:1-4, 18; Eph 2:1-10

-We believe that Repentance and Faith are sacred duties, and also inseparable graces, wrought in our souls by the regenerating Spirit of God; whereby being deeply convinced of our guilt, danger and helplessness, and of the way of salvation by Christ, we turn to God with genuine contrition, confession, and pleas for mercy, endeavoring by the help of the Spirit to live no longer for human lusts, but for the will of God; at the same time heartily receiving the Lord Jesus Christ as our Prophet, Priest and King, and relying on Him alone as the only and all sufficient Savior.
+We believe repentance and faith are inseparable, sacred acts and graces, formed in our souls by the regenerating Spirit of God; whereby being deeply convinced of our guilt, danger and helplessness, and of the way of salvation through Christ, we turn to God with genuine contrition, confession, and supplication for mercy, endeavoring by the help of the Spirit to live no longer for human passions, but for the will of God; while at the same time receiving the Lord Jesus Christ as our Prophet, Priest, and King, and relying on Him alone as the only and all-sufficient Savior.

 Mark 1:15; Acts 11:18; Eph 2:8; 1 John 5:1; John 16:8; Acts 2:37-38; Acts 16:30-31; Luke 18:13; Luke 15:18-21; Jas 4:7-10; 2 Cor 7:11; 1 Cor 10:12-13; Ps 51:1-19; Rom 10:9-11; Acts 3:22-23; Heb 4:14; Ps 2:6; Heb 1:8; Heb 7:25; 2 Tim 1:12

-We believe that Election is the eternal purpose of God, according to which He graciously regenerates, sanctifies, and saves sinners; that being perfectly consistent with the free agency of man, it comprehends all the means in connection with the end; that it is a most glorious display of God’s sovereign goodness, being infinitely free, wise, holy and unchangeable; that it utterly excludes boasting, and promotes humility, love, prayer, praise, trust in God, and active imitation of his free mercy; that it encourages the use of means in the highest degree; that it may be ascertained by its effects in all who truly believe the Gospel; that it is the foundation of Christian assurance; and that to ascertain it with regard to ourselves demands and deserves the utmost diligence.
+We believe election is God’s eternal purpose to graciously regenerate, sanctify, and save sinners.
+We believe election is perfectly consistent with the free agency of mankind, that it encompasses all the means in connection with the end, and that it is a glorious display of God’s sovereign goodness, being infinitely free, wise, holy and unchangeable.
+We believe election completely excludes boasting, and promotes humility, love, prayer, praise, trust in God, and active imitation of his free mercy.
+We believe election encourages evangelism and discipleship; that it may be perceived by its effects in all who truly believe the gospel, that it is the foundation of Christian assurance, and that to perceive it in ourselves demands and deserves the utmost diligence.

 2 Tim 1:8-9; Eph 1:3-14; 1 Pet 1:1-2; Rom 11:5-6; John 15:16; 1 John 4:19; 2 Thess 2:13-14; Acts 13:48; John 10:16; Matt 20:16; Acts 15:14; Ex 33:18-19; Matt 20:15; Eph 1:11; Rom 9:23-24; Jer 31:3; Rom 11:28-29; Jas 1:17-18; 2 Tim 1:9; Rom 11:32-36; 1 Cor 1:26-31; Rom 3:27; Rom 4:16; Col 3:12; 1 Cor 3:5-7; 1 Cor 15:10; 1 Pet 5:10; Acts 1:24; 1 Thess 2:13; 1 Pet 2:9; Luke 18:7; John 15:16; 1 Thess 2:12; 2 Tim 2:10; 1 Cor 9:22; Rom 8:28-30; John 6:37-40; 1 Thess 1:4-10; Isa 42:16; Rom 11:29; 2 Pet 1:10-11; Phil 3:12; Heb 6:11

-We believe that sanctification is the process by which, according to the will of God, we are made partakers of His holiness; that it is a progressive work that remains incomplete until our glorification; that it is begun in regeneration; and that it is carried on in the hearts of believers by the presence and power of the Holy Spirit, the Sealer and Comforter, in the continual use of the appointed means, namely, the word of God, fellowship, self-examination, self-denial, watchfulness, and prayer.
-The Spirit’s work of transforming us and conforming us to the image of Christ happens as He enlightens the eyes of our hearts to behold the all satisfying glory of Christ.
+We believe sanctification is the process by which God makes us partakers of his holiness; that it is a progressive work; that it begins in regeneration; and that it is accomplished in the hearts of believers by the presence and power of the Holy Spirit, the Sealer and Comforter, through appointed means, especially the Word of God, self-examination, self-denial, watchfulness, and prayer.
+We believe the Holy Spirit's work of transforming and conforming us to the image of Christ occurs as He opens and enlightens the eyes of our hearts to behold the all-satisfying glory of Christ.

 1 Thess 4:3; 1 Thess 5:23; 2 Cor 7:1; 2 Cor 13:10; Phil 3:12-16; 1 John 2:29; Rom 8:5; Eph 1:4; Prov 4:18; 2 Cor 3:18; Heb 6:1; 2 Pet 1:5-8; John 3:6; Phil 1:9-11; Eph 1:13-14; Phil 2:12-13; Eph 4:11-12; 1 Pet 2:2; 2 Pet 3:18; 2 Cor 13:5; Luke 11:35; Luke 9:23; Matt 26:41; Eph 6:18; Eph 4:30; Eph 1:18

-We believe that such only are real believers as endure unto the end; that their persevering attachment to Christ is the grand mark which distinguishes them from superficial professors; that a special Providence watches over their welfare; and they are kept by the power of God through faith unto salvation.
-Thus the persevering faith of the saints is sustained by the preserving faithfulness of the Savior.
+We believe real believers are those who endure to the end; that their persevering attachment to Christ is the chief mark which distinguishes them from superficial professors; that God’s special providence watches over their welfare, and that they are kept by the power of God through faith to eternal salvation.
+The persevering faith of the saints is sustained by the preserving faithfulness of their Savior.

 John 8:31; 1 John 2:27-28; 1 John 3:9; 1 John 5:18; 1 John 2:19; John 13:18; Matt 13:20-21; John 6:66-69; Job 17:9; Rom 8:28; Matt 6:30-33; Jer 32:40; Ps 121:3; Ps 91:11-12; Phil 1:6; Phil 2:13; Jude 24:25; Heb 1:14; 2 Kgs 6:16; Heb 13:5; 1 John 4:4; John 6:39

-We believe that a visible church of Christ is a congregation of baptized believers, associated by covenant in the faith and fellowship of the Gospel; observing the ordinances of Christ; governed by His word; and exercising the gifts, rights, and privileges invested in them by His Spirit and word; that its only scriptural officers are Elders or Pastors, and Deacons, whose qualifications, claims, and duties are defined in the Epistles to Timothy and Titus.
+We believe the universal or invisible Church consists of all the elect, and that the union between Christ and his church is pictured in the one-flesh union of marriage between a man and a woman.
+This universal church is made visible in the local church, which is a congregation of baptized believers.
+The local church is associated by covenant in the faith and fellowship of the gospel; observes the ordinances of Christ; is governed by his Word; and exercises the gifts, rights, and privileges invested in it by the Scriptures and given by his Spirit.
+We believe the two biblical officers of the local church are Elders (or Pastors) and Deacons, whose qualifications and duties are defined in the Epistles to Timothy and Titus.

 1 Cor 1:1-3; Matt 18:17; Acts 5:11; Acts 8:1; Acts 11:21-23; 1 Cor 4:17; 1 Cor 14:23; 1 Tim 3:5; Acts 2:41-42; 2 Cor 8:5; Acts 2:47; 1 Cor 5:12-13; 1 Cor 11:2; 2 Thess 3:6; Rom 16:17-20; 1 Cor 11:23-24; Matt 18:15-20; 1 Cor 5:6; 2 Cor 2:17; 1 Cor 4:17; Matt 28:20; John 14:15; John 15:12; 1 John 4:21; John 14:21; 1 Thess 4:2; 2 John 6; Gal 6:2; Eph 4:7; 1 Cor 14:12; Phil 1:1; Acts 14:23; Acts 15:22; 1 Tim 3; Titus 1

-We believe that Christian Baptism, as the sign and seal of the new covenant, is the immersion of a believer in water, into the name of the Father, the Son, and the Holy Spirit; to show forth in a solemn and beautiful emblem, our faith in the crucified, buried, and risen Savior, with its effect, in our death to sin, our resurrection to newness of life, and our incorporation into his church; that it is required to enjoy the privileges of being identified with the church; and to the Lord’s Supper, in which the members of the church by the sacred use of bread and wine, are to commemorate together the dying love of Christ; preceded always by solemn self-examination.
+We believe that Christian Baptism is the immersion of a believer in water, into the name of the Father, the Son, and the Holy Spirit; to show forth in a solemn and beautiful emblem, our faith in the crucified, buried, and risen Savior, with its effect, in our death to sin, our resurrection to a new life, and our incorporation into His church; that it is required to enjoy the privileges of being identified with the church, and for receiving the Lord’s Supper, in which the members of the church by the sacred use of bread and wine, are to commemorate together the dying love of Christ; preceded always by solemn self-examination.

 Acts 8:36-39; Matt 3:5-6; John 3:22-23; John 4:12; Matt 28:19-20; Mark 16:16; Acts 2:38; Acts 8:12; Acts 16:32-34; Acts 18:8; Acts 10:47-48; Gal 3:26-28; Rom 6:4; Col 2:12; 1 Pet 3:20-21; Acts 22:16; Acts 2:41-42; 1 Cor 11:26; Matt 26:26-29; Mark 14:22-25; Luke 22:14-20; 1 Cor 11:28; 1 Cor 5:1-8; 1 Cor 11:17-32; John 6:26

-We believe that the first day of the week is the Lord’s Day.
-It commemorates the resurrection of Christ from the dead and should include exercises of corporate worship and spiritual devotion, employing the means of grace as we joyfully anticipate the eschatological rest that remains for the people of God in glory.
-Activities on the Lord’s Day should be commensurate with the Christian’s biblically informed conscience under the lordship of Jesus Christ.
+We believe that the first day of the week is the Lord’s Day, commemorating Christ’s resurrection from the dead.
+It is a time for corporate worship, spiritual devotion, and engaging in the church's means of grace as we joyfully anticipate the eschatological rest that awaits the people of God in glory.
+Activities on the Lord’s Day should align with the Christian’s biblically informed conscience under the lordship of Jesus Christ.

 Acts 20:7; Col 2:16-17; Matt 28:1-6; 1 Cor 16:1-2; Rev 1:10; Heb 10:24-25; Heb 4:3-11; Rom 14:5-10

-We believe that Civil Government is of Divine appointment, for the interests and good order of human society; and that magistrates are to be prayed for, conscientiously honored, and obeyed; except only in things opposed to the will of our Lord Jesus Christ, who is the only Lord of the conscience, and the Prince of the kings of the earth.
+We believe civil government is of divine appointment, for the interests and good order of human society; and that governing authorities are to be prayed for, honored according to conscience, and obeyed; except only in things opposed to the Word of our Lord Jesus Christ, who is the only Lord of the conscience, and the Prince of the kings of the earth.

 Rom 13:1-7; Deut 16:18; 2 Sam 23:3; Ex 18:23; Jer 30:21; Matt 22:21; Titus 3:1; 1 Pet 2:13; 1 Tim 2:1-4; Acts 5:29; Matt 28:1-20; Dan 3:15-18; Dan 6:7-10; Acts 4:18-20; Matt 23:10; Rom 14:4; Rev 19:16; Ps 72:11; Ps 2:1-12; Rom 14:9-13

-We believe that there is a radical and essential difference between the righteous and the wicked; that such only as through faith are justified in the name of the Lord Jesus, and sanctified by the Spirit of our God, are regarded as righteous in His sight; while all such as continue in impenitence and unbelief are wicked in His sight, and under His wrath and curse; and this distinction holds among men both in and after death.
+We believe there is a radical and essential difference between the righteous and the wicked; that those justified through faith in Christ are sanctified by the Spirit of our God and are truly righteous in God’s sight; while all who continue in unrepentance and unbelief are in his sight wicked, and under the curse forever.

 Mal 3:18; Prov 12:26; Isa 5:20; Gen 18:23; Jer 15:19; Acts 10:34-35; Rom 6:16; Rom 1:17; Rom 7:6; 1 John 2:29; 1 John 3:7; Rom 6:18;22; 1 Cor 11:32; Prov 11:31; 1 Pet 4:17-18; 1 John 5:19; Gal 3:10; John 3:36; Isa 57:21; Ps 10:4; Isa 55:6-7; Prov 14:32; Luke 16:25; John 8:21-24; Prov 10:24; Luke 12:4-5; Luke 9:23-26; Eccl 3:17; Matt 7:13-14